nlfiedler/tanuki/README.md

 * Assets are stored in directory structure reflecting time and order of addition
     - ULID sorts by time, so order of insertion is retained
 * Number of directories and files at any particular level is reasonable
-    - at most 96 directories per yyyy/MM/dd
+    - at most 96 directories per calendar day
     - unlikely to have many files per 15 minute block
 * Can rebuild some of the metadata from the directory structure and file names
     - import date/time from file path